Chemistry Tuition Methodology

 A Passion for Learning Begins with a Spark, Peyton Williams Jr, President for Association for Supervision and Curriculum Development (ASCD) 2002.

 Learning is a factual and emotional experience.
 At many a times, we are overly focused on achieving the learning outcome but not the learning journey.
-Mr Wong believes that all students are keen learner but at times need that someone to open the closed door within their minds, i.e. ignite the spark.
+Mr Jacky Wong strongly believes in teaching for resonance and that all students are keen learner but at times need that someone to open the closed door within their minds, i.e. ignite the spark.
 Lectures and tutorial system are just but one of the tools used in teaching methods.
-Mr Wong fully understands that each student is unique and this method of teaching would only appeal best to students who are auditory learners.
-He employs a variety of teaching techniques in his lessons to engage students of different learning styles.
-Demonstrations and molecular modelling are just some of the activities used to engage students in class.
+Mr Jacky Wong fully understands that each student is unique and this method of teaching would only appeal best to students who are auditory learners.
+Being a firm believer of differentiated instruction to bring the best out of each student, he employs a variety of teaching techniques in his lessons to engage students of different learning styles.
+Live demonstrations, molecular modelling and teaching of practical techniques are just some of the activities used to engage students in class.
+In addition, Mr Jacky Wong makes full use of technology such as online simulations to supplement and complement his teaching in class.

 Students learn well only if they find meaning in what they are doing.
 Establishing a positive teacher-student relationship forms a critical aspect of student engagement.
+Having taught in MOE schools for many years, Mr Jacky Wong clearly understands that each student is unique and may require a different approach to learning.
 To achieve this, a participative and supportive learning environment is provided where students are encouraged to ask questions any time during or after lessons so as to clear any doubts or misconceptions so that time is well spent for each lesson.
-In addition, with Mr Wong’s vast experience and passion in science research and development, Chemistry comes alive at each lesson as he relates concepts learnt to real-life applications.
+In addition, a mini library containing a collection of reference and guide books is available for students’ browsing.
+Together with Mr Jacky Wong’s vast experience and passion in science research and development, Chemistry comes alive at each lesson as he relates concepts learnt to real-life applications.

-In a typical JC, notes for the various topics are usually prepared by a few teachers.
+In a typical school or college, notes for the various topics are usually prepared by a few teachers.
 In this way, students may not see the connections across topics.
-At MY CHEM CAFE®, concise notes capturing the essence of each topic are all prepared by Mr Wong.
-Besides quality notes, students are given practice questions of varying levels of difficulty to scaffold their learning and build up mastery and confidence in each topic, putting them in good stead to handle the increasing demands of the GCE A Level Examinations and Excel in learning.
+At MY CHEM CAFE®, concise notes capturing the essence of each topic are all prepared by Mr Jacky Wong.
+Besides quality notes, students are given practice questions of varying levels of difficulty to scaffold their learning and build up mastery and confidence in each topic.
+A series of revision questions would be given and reviewed prior to major examinations so as to prepare students well for their promotional, preliminary and national examinations.
+The revision questions are carefully curated according to topics covered for each examination and most importantly to expose students to a myriad of possibilities of questions even within the same topic.
+MY CHEM CAFE® believes that the level of preparation we put in place for our students would put them in good stead to handle the increasing demands of the ‘O’/’A’ and IB Examinations and Excel in learning.